jehervy/node-virtual-gamepads/README.md

 Developing
 ----------
-For developing you will also have to install coffeescript
+Clone this repository and install its dependencies with

-    sudo apt-get install coffeescript
+    npm install

-When you changed something in a coffeescript (e.g. main.coffee) run
+When you change something in a coffeescript (e.g. main.coffee) run

-    coffee -c main.coffee
+    npx coffee -c main.coffee

 This will compile main.coffee to main.js which than can be run with node (see [Installation](README.md#installation))
 To compile all coffee files when ever they change run

-    coffee -cw .
+    npx coffee -cw .

 If you want do add a new keyboard layout please refer to [this file](CREATE_KEYBOARD_LAYOUT.md).